Holistic Student Potential: A Future-Oriented Approach to Higher Education

 Traditionally, universities have used academic metrics as the main tools for student evaluation.
 GPA scores, standardized tests, and other academic benchmarks have been the gatekeepers of higher education institutions, establishing an aura of prestige.
 But in doing so, have we unintentionally created barriers for potential students who might not fit this mold?
 Setting artificially high academic markers may dissuade potential applicants from even applying, especially if they believe their strengths lie outside of sheer academic prowess.
 This is particularly troubling given that success in the real world often requires more than just academic intelligence.

-In an attempt to provide a fairer and more equitable admissions process, there’s been a shift towards a comprehensive view of each candidate.
+In an attempt to provide a fairer admissions process, there’s been a shift towards a comprehensive view of each candidate.
 Think of it as enhancing the resolution of a picture: by adding more pixels, or in this case, more information, we gain a fuller, clearer view of the applicant.
 Holistic admissions might seem resource-intensive, but it’s essentially about understanding every facet of an applicant, from academic achievements to life experiences and personal qualities, ensuring alignment with the program’s mission and gauging their potential for success.

 For instance, consider a student with average grades but exceptional communication skills, determination, and life experiences that have taught them resilience.
 Such a student, while maybe not at the top of their class academically, could be poised for significant success in higher education and beyond due to their grit and ability to collaborate.
 As Dr. Dore aptly points out, sometimes those who’ve never faced academic challenges crumble when they encounter their first hurdle in higher education.